paulinglucas/mlb-bets-ml-algorithm/README.md

 - spreads_loss will train network to optimize for predicting spread bets effectively
 - ou_loss will train network to optimize for predicting over/under bets effectively

-The choice is up to you based on your betting style, however moneyline bets have proven to be most lucrative with this model.
+The choice is up to you based on your betting style, however moneyline bets have proven to be most lucrative with this model (boats around 62% accuracy).

 A .hdf5 file is created after training, which allows you to not have to train model each time you wish to predict.

-3. Run the current_games.py program every day to gather current season statistics
+3. Run the current_games.py program every day to gather current season statistics (use cron to run current_games.sh bash script in bash script directory each day)
 ```
 $ python current_games.py
 ```

 This is necessary so the model can use relevant statistics to base its predictions for future current-season games.
 Make sure it runs every day of a regular season.

-3. Run createPrediction.py on future games to get outcome prediction
+3. Run predict.py on future games to get outcome prediction
 ```
 $ python createPrediction.py
 ```

-This program will ask you to input the lineups of both teams in a game you wish to bet on.
+Currently I have this running hourly during the day to check if lineups have been created for games, then I have it set to text my number (configure Twilio settings in send_sms_skeleton.py file) if any predictions are above my confidence threshold, to maximize winning probability and profitability, which can be changed at the top of the predict.py file.

 The model uses individualized statistics for the idea of better accuracy.
 The statistics used to train and predict are as follows:

 Away stats first, followed by home stats:
   - Current team win percentage